-However, the men’s and women’s tournaments are not just focused on that weekend.
-They consist of brackets being filled out everywhere and three weeks of do-or-die play by 68 men’s and 68 women’s teams.
+However, the men’s and women’s tournaments are not just focused on Finals weekend.
+You’ll see office March Madness pools springing up everywhere with three weeks of thrilling do-or-die play by 68 men’s and 68 women’s teams.

-The NCAA Division I Men’s Basketball Tournament has a storied history that starts in 1939, when Oregon outlasted Ohio State, 46-33.
-This first national title game was played on the Northwestern campus in Evanston, IL.
+The NCAA Division I Men’s Basketball Tournament has a storied history that starts in 1939, when University of Oregon outlasted Ohio State, 46-33.
+This first national title game was played on the Northwestern campus in Evanston, Illinois.

 It has always had a single-elimination format although the size of the field has increased over the years.
-Just eight teams competed in 1939 while 68 take part in its current form.
+Just eight teams competed in 1939 compared to 68 schools that will take part in 2023.

 Women’s sports, in general, became more prominent in the early 1970s.
 The first AIAW Women’s Basketball Tournament was played in 1972 and featured Immaculata kickstarting a three-peat.

 Starting in 2022, both the men’s and women’s tournaments will once again have the same format.
 They had both been 64-team affairs from 1994-2000, but the men’s increased to 65 through 2010 and has been at 68 since.
-Conversely, the women’s field stayed at 64 through 2021 before increasing to 68 for the 2022 event.
-This was done to belatedly put the women’s teams on equal footing with the men’s.
+Similarly, the women’s field stayed at 64 through 2021 before increasing to 68 for the 2022 tourney to belatedly put the women’s teams on equal footing with the men’s.

-The men’s move to 68 teams was presumably done in connection with the agreement of a new television contract at around that time.
+The men’s tournament expansion to 68 teams was presumably done in connection with the agreement of a new television contract at around that time.
 More games result in more revenue for CBS and Turner Sports.
-Plus, some coaches voiced happiness that more schools receive the opportunity to participate in the bracket.
-(Plus, the NCAA was close to approving a 96-team field prior to adopting this.)
+Some coaches have voiced happiness that more schools receive the opportunity to participate in the bracket.

-The First Fours, the games featuring the last eight teams into the brackets, will take place mid-week the first week of March Madness, Tuesday and Wednesday for the men and Wednesday and Thursday for the women.
+The First Fours, the stage of the tournament featuring the last eight teams into the brackets, will take place mid-week the first week of March Madness, Tuesday and Wednesday for the men and Wednesday and Thursday for the women.